sparshsah/foggy-demo/demo/finance/perfat/sharpes.md

 I'm just saying that if you do believe it, then as Aaron Brown [explains](https://www.bloomberg.com/view/articles/2020-05-26/twitter-spat-over-market-risks-is-a-teaching-moment):
 > Your hedge does not have to actually make money by itself: The key is [geometric] asymmetry, in that a 50% loss (in a crash) followed by a 100% gain (in a recovery) produces a final return of zero.
 If your hedge can reduce both by 25%, so you have a 25% loss followed by a 75% gain, you end up instead with a final return of more than 30%.

+These are all net-of-fees, net-of-tcost, excess-of-cash, unless otherwise noted.
 Sources for each of these figures are stored in `./files`.

 ## Renaissance Medallion